Have CBD supplements de-stressed my client’s skin?

 Which CBD supplements are the most effective?

 When buying supplements, remember that CBD oil is not the same as hemp oil or cannabis oil.
-Check on the ingredient list for: cannibidiol/cannabis sativa seed oil.
-Some CBD oil products are synthetic, but better to use an oil that is 100% natural.
-Start off gradually.
+Check on the ingredient list for 100% natural cannabidiol/cannabis Sativa seed oil.

 Don’t let stress age your skin prematurely

-Julie’s stress had an obvious impact on her skin.
-But stress can be sneaky.
-It can lead to constant low level inflammation which can age your skin prematurely.
+Julie’s stress had a noticeable impact on her skin, but stress can be sneaky.
+It can lead to constant low-level inflammation, ageing your skin prematurely.
 We can’t see this damage because it happens at a cellular level so often goes undetected.
-The skin doesn’t have time to repair itself: eventually the immune system is overwhelmed and our skin barrier is damaged.
+The skin doesn’t have time to repair itself: eventually, the immune system is overwhelmed, and our skin barrier is damaged.